Web application framework: What it is, how it works, and why you need it

 The Controller is an intermediary between the Model and the View.
 It receives user input from the View, processes it and informs the Model (or the View) what changes should be made.

-Some people advocate that the Controller isn’t always necessary and what matters most is to separate the logic from the interface, which is the Model and the View.
+Some people advocate that the Controller isn’t always necessary and what matters most is to separate the logic from the interface, that is, the Model and the View.
 Yet, assigning input processing to either Model or View disrupts the pattern’s initial ideology of Separated Presentation, where tasks are distributed based on their type.

 When each component in an architecture is responsible for a single line of tasks, the project is transparent, flexible and easy to maintain.
 Besides, the MVC architecture allows: